-- (1) The rating of record must be completed and signed by at least the Rating and Reviewing Officials and made available to the employee within 45 days from the end of the appraisal period.
-This requirement does not apply to ratings issued during the last 90 days of the appraisal period under the exceptions in paragraphs 4.c.(13)-(15). - (2) After the end of the appraisal period, the Rating Official will use his/her own observation, supplemental sources and input from the employee and/or customers, to objectively evaluate the employee's performance.
+- c.
+Appraisal (Rating) Process. - (1) After the end of the appraisal period, the Rating Official will use his/her own observation, supplemental sources and input from the employee and/or customers, to objectively evaluate the employee's performance.
 The Rating Official will then assign each critical element one of the following rating levels and include a narrative justification that supports the rating. - (a) Exceeds Expectations (EE) is a level of performance that is consistently and dramatically higher than that described at the ME level in terms of work products and/or results achieved, high costsavings or cost avoidances, and/or extremely high levels of efficiency, effectiveness, and timeliness. - (b) Meets Expectations (ME) is the "Fully Successful" or acceptable level of performance.
 It is intended to describe the level that is reasonably expected to be achieved in terms of quality, quantity, effectiveness, and timeliness. - (c) Fails to Meet Expectations (FME) is the lowest level that a critical element can be rated.
 It indicates that the employee's performance is "Unacceptable".
-When one critical element is rated FME, the overall summary level rating is FME. - (3) Each critical element must be rated at one of the three levels above, with the exception of Not Ratable (NR). - (a) NR indicates that the employee did not have an opportunity to perform the critical element due to reasons beyond the employee's control (e.g., when a project has been delayed due to a lack of funding, an employee has an extended absence due to Workers'

-Compensation or is on Leave Without Pay, or the critical element needs to be revised significantly or deleted).

-- (b) Any critical element considered to be NR will be noted as NR on the appraisal form and will not be considered when determining the employee's summary rating.
-NR is not a summary rating level, therefore, an employee cannot have every element on his/her performance plan rated NR. - (4) A summary rating will be determined using the Summary Rating Determination Chart below.
-The chart corresponds to pattern E in Title 5, Code of Federal Regulations section 430.208(d).
+When one critical element is rated FME, the overall summary level rating is FME. - (2) Each critical element must be rated at one of the three levels above unless the critical element is Not Ratable (NR). - (a) NR indicates that the employee did not have an opportunity to perform the critical element due to reasons beyond the employee's control (e.g., when a project has been delayed due to a lack of funding, an employee has an extended absence due to Workers' Compensation or is on Leave Without Pay, or the critical element needs to be revised significantly or deleted). - (b) Any critical element considered to be NR will be noted as NR on the appraisal form and will not be considered when determining the employee's summary rating.
+NR is not a summary rating level; therefore, an employee cannot have every element on his/her performance plan noted as NR. - (3) A summary rating will be determined using the Summary Rating Determination Chart below.
+The chart corresponds to pattern E in Title 5, Code of Federal Regulations (CFR) section 430.208(d).